Fear of failure (atychiphobia)

 What is fear of failure?

-People with this condition often think that they are incapable of doing something, and they are afraid that things will go wrong.
+People with fear of failure (atychiphobia), often think that they are incapable of doing something, and they are afraid that things will go wrong.
 They also often think that nobody is interested in them.
 They lack self-confidence.
 Fear of failure is one of the most common forms of anxiety.
 It is common among children and young people and significantly impacts life.

 Different forms of fail of failure